 A load cell amplifier is a device that can increase the strength of signals coming from a load cell.
-Sometimes, the signals produced by the load cell can be feeble and low strength signals may not work with certain components of the measuring system like a data logger or load meter.
+Sometimes, the signals produced by the load cell can be feeble and low strength signals may not work with certain components of the measuring system like a data logger for load cells or load meter.
 The load cell amplifier resolves this issue by taking the signal and then amplifying it, resulting in a higher strength output signal.

 Load cell amplifiers can work as a standalone device or it is present in most signal-conditioning modules.

 The signals produced by a load cell will be mostly in mV (millivolt).
 A load cell amplifier coverts the mV signal into more powerful signals like 4-20 mA, 0-10 VDC, ±10 VDC, RS232, RS485, and USB.
 A load cell amplifier will need additional power.

 One notable aspect here is that amplifying the signal does not cause the core data to change.
 In other words, it does not create any inaccuracies in the measured value.